nutanix/terraform-provider-nutanix/website/docs/index.html.markdown

 ## Notes

 ### Resource Timeouts
-Currently, the only way to set a timeout is using the `wait_timeout` attribute or `NUTANIX_WAIT_TIMEOUT` environment variable.
+Currently, the only way to set a timeout is using the `wait_timeout` argument or `NUTANIX_WAIT_TIMEOUT` environment variable.
 This will set a timeout for all operations on all resources.
 This provider currently doesn't support specifying [operation timeouts](https://www.terraform.io/docs/language/resources/syntax.html#operation-timeouts).